 American biotechnology company that rears gene-edited pigs for organ transplantation (xenotransplantation).
 Co-founded by George Church, a biologist at Harvard University.
 Its boss is Mike Curtis.

-eGenesis provided the pig kidney transplanted into Tim Andrews at Massachusetts General Hospital on January 25th 2025, which lasted 271 days—a record.
-In September 2025 the FDA gave eGenesis permission to begin full-scale clinical trials of pig kidneys; it plans to start early in 2026.
+eGenesis provided the pig kidney transplanted into Tim Andrews at Massachusetts General Hospital in January 2025, which lasted 271 days—a record.
+In September 2025 the FDA gave eGenesis permission to begin full-scale clinical trials of pig kidneys.
 The company is collaborating with Eledon, a firm testing a new anti-rejection drug called tegoprubart that it hopes will have fewer side-effects than existing immunosuppressants.

 eGenesis also has approval to trial a pig-liver perfusion system, using an organ-preserving device from OrganOx, a University of Oxford spin-out.